Board Members

 rglenister@salisburysd.org

 I am a freelance textbook and journal editor.
-I have also consistently volunteered with organizations within the district for the past 16 years, including serving as the current president of the Salisbury Education Foundation and of the Salisbury chapter of the Pennsylvania Association for Gifted Education.
+I have also consistently volunteered with organizations within the district for the past 18 years, including serving as the current president of the Salisbury Education Foundation and past president of the Salisbury chapter of the Pennsylvania Association for Gifted Education.

 What do you value most about Salisbury?

 Both of my sons received an excellent education from Salisbury and I especially appreciate the close-knit nature of our small school district.
-While my youngest child is now finishing his time in the high school, over the past 16 years I have been actively engaged in both of my sons’ education and have therefore become familiar with the operation of the district at each level of schooling and as a whole.
+While my youngest child is now continuing his time at university, over the past 18 years I have been actively engaged in both of my sons’ education and have therefore become familiar with the operation of the district at each level of schooling and as a whole.
 I value the personal connections our building administrators form with the students in their building and how the staff works together as a team to see each child as an individual.

 Why did you want to join the Salisbury Township School Board?